AlexandRLX/AlexandRLX.github.io/_posts/2016-08-13-learning-to-rank.md

 ## 相关论文推荐
 0. Joachims, T. (2002).
 Optimizing Search Engines using Clickthrough Data, 1–10.
 1. Zhai and La erty (2004) Zhai, C. and J. La erty (2004).
-A study of smoothing methods for language models applied to infor- mation retrieval.
+A study of smoothing methods for language models applied to information retrieval.
 ACM Trans. on In- formation Systems 22(2), 179–214.
 2. Burges, C. J., T. Shaked, E. Renshaw, A. Lazier, M. Deeds, N. Hamilton, and G. Hullender (2005).
 Learning to rank using gradient descent.
 In Intl.
 Conf. on Machine Learning, pp. 89–96.
 3. Cao, Z., T. Qin, T.-Y. Liu, M.-F. Tsai, and H. Li (2007).
 Learning to rank: From pairwise approach to listwise approach.
 In Intl.
 Conf. on MachineLearning, pp. 129âA ̆S ̧136.
 4. Xia, F. (2008).
 Listwise Approach to Learning to Rank - Theory and Algorithm, 1–8.